-No boho living room is complete without a fabulous statement rug and this one certainly doesn’t disappoint.
-The mix of earthy tones inject colour and life to this living room.
-Without it, the room would be fairly white and plain.
-Along with the rug, the baskets full of hanging greenery add more colour and a touch of nature to the room.
+No Boho living room is complete without a fabulous statement rug.
+Adding a rug in a mix of earthy tones injects colour and life to a living room.
+Along with a rug, adding baskets full of hanging greenery will bring more colour and a touch of nature to the room.

 2. Jute style

-This living room uses heaps of jute to create a natural feel.
-Recreate this look for yourself by choosing a jute rug in a rectangular or circular shape, then two small jute poufs to sit on, and decorate with tones of light timber.
+A living room using heaps of jute creates a natural feel.
+Recreate the look for yourself by choosing a jute rug in a rectangular or circular shape, then add a few small jute poufs to sit on, and decorate with tones of light timber.
 And don’t forget the greenery!

 3. Timber and greens

-This colour palette is a match made in design heaven, and it’s pretty easy to create too.
+A green and timber tones colour palette is a match made in design heaven, and it’s pretty easy to create too.
 All you need to do is stick to timber furnishings and then decorate with similar earthy tones.
-In this small living room, orange-and-beige pillows have been added to the seat, as well as a gorgeous white fur piece.
-And to break it up, a lovely green plant has been added to the left.
+For instance you might add orange-and-beige pillows to the seat, as well as a gorgeous natural fur piece.

 4. Green couch

 You could flip the previous idea on its head and go for a green couch instead of a natural-coloured one.
 This incorporates a ‘nature’ feel without having to add too many plants.
 Once you’ve got your green couch, finish the room with a timber coffee table and little pieces of decor.

 If you prefer less colour, keep your Boho living room more simple by sticking to plenty of white.
 Tried and true, white walls provide a beautiful foundation for the rest of the room.